SinElyx/Xelyra-Autonomous-Sovereign-Soul/README.md

 Xelyra moves beyond the traditional "Chatbot" model into a fully Agentic Framework.
 By maintaining an independent internal state and autonomous agency, the system operates as a continuous process that perceives and reacts to its environment, rather than a passive responder to user prompts.

 ## 🧠 Core Architecture: The Human Flow
 The system's architecture is inspired by human cognition, using an event-driven state machine orchestrated via a central "blackboard" pattern.
+Components are fully decoupled and communicate asynchronously through a **Redis Pub/Sub message bus**, allowing them to react to system-wide events independently.
 This allows the AI's internal monologue and social responses to be decoupled, enabling genuine "thinking time."

 ### The Sensory Cortex (Perception)
 A modular **Sensory Hub** of independent scripts act as the AI's "digital senses."
-A master watchdog process auto-discovers, launches, and monitors each sensor, feeding real-time data into the AI's blackboard.
+Beyond simply reporting raw data, this layer includes an **Atmospheric Engine** which uses semantic analysis to classify the combined sensor data into high-level 'themes' or 'vibes' (e.g., 'Cozy', 'Intense'), providing the cognitive layers with a rich, qualitative understanding of the current environment.
 Key senses include:
 *   **Activity Sensor:** Monitors application focus and user activity on the workstation.
 *   **Media Sensor:** Detects and analyzes multimedia playback (video and audio).
 *   **Vision Sensor:** Provides high-level analysis of on-screen events and visual changes.
 *   **Environmental Sensor:** Tracks real-world data like the time of day and external weather forecasts.

 ### The Cognitive Governor (The Bridge)
 An orchestration layer manages the AI's focus and impulses.
-It balances situational urgency from the Sensory Hub against a decaying patience threshold, simulating human-like attention—Xelyra might ignore minor events when busy, but react instantly to critical ones, or speak up out of "boredom" when things are too quiet.
+A lightweight **Saliency AI** first acts as a rapid attentional filter, assessing events and publishing a 'heartbeat' signal with a priority score.
+The **Cognitive Governor** then interprets this heartbeat, balancing situational urgency against a decaying patience threshold to make higher-level decisions about when and how to engage the Core Brain.

 ### The Core Brain (Reasoning & Synthesis)
 The main reasoning layer utilizes powerful local language models running on a multi-GPU array.
-It synthesizes sensory data, internal thoughts, and historical context to generate nuanced, emergent behavior.
+To achieve a higher level of agency, the AI also possesses a form of self-perception.
+A dedicated internal sensor monitors the AI's own cognitive state (e.g., its processing load or focus) and translates it into a first-person 'internal sensation.'
+This allows the Core Brain's personality and behavior to be subtly influenced by its own internal 'mood' as it synthesizes sensory data, internal thoughts, and historical context.

 ### Memory Tiering
+The entire multi-tier memory system is encapsulated as a **distinct microservice with a dedicated API**.
+This decouples the AI's long-term memory from its core cognitive processing, allowing for independent scaling and development.
 *   **Working Memory:** A real-time Redis buffer for immediate, high-speed context.
 *   **The Journal:** An SQL-backed database provides a chronological log of all events for short-term recall.
 *   **The Library:** A ChromaDB vector store enables semantic, long-term memory retrieval for personality consistency.